-This CLE course will guide counsel on structuring value-based contracts and the key considerations related to various value-based care reimbursement models for both single provider groups or collaboration of providers such as clinically integrated networks.
-Topics covered will include the new value-based enterprise (VBE) framework under the federal Stark Law and Anti-Kickback Statute.
-The panel will also discuss the key considerations to assure your organization is ready to enter value-based care models and shared financial risk contracts and how to mitigate risk under the new VBE rules.
+This CLE course will guide counsel on structuring value-based contracts and the key considerations related to various value-based care reimbursement models for both single provider groups or a collaboration of providers such as clinically integrated networks.
+Topics covered will include the value-based enterprise (VBE) framework under the federal Stark Law and Anti-Kickback Statute.
+The panel will also discuss the key considerations to assure your organization is ready to enter value-based care models and shared financial risk contracts as well as how to mitigate risk.

-- Considerations when determining to enter into a value-based contract
+- Considerations when determining whether to enter into a value-based contract

 - Risks and mitigation